 At the centre of the project is the creation of a permanent Heritage Interpretation Space, situated in two half-vaults of the crypt.
-In it we will tell the story of the creation of St George’s, way back in the early 1820s; its eminent architect (Sir Robert Smirke); details of its 161-year history as a Parish church, and stories from the surrounding area.
-We’ll also provide insights into its transformation into one of the country’s very best live music venues, the names, faces and voices who have appeared here; and footage and clips from concerts.
+In it we tell the story of the creation of St George’s, way back in the early 1820s; its eminent architect (Sir Robert Smirke); details of its 161-year history as a Parish church, and stories from the surrounding area.
+There are also insights into its transformation into one of the country’s very best live music venues, the names, faces and voices who have appeared here; and footage and clips from concerts.

 Interpretation space mock-up imagery courtesy of ImageMakers